Frequently Asked Questions

 Once the graduate has completed the requirements for the Speech-Language Pathology Services Credential with or without Special Class Authorization, the credential(s) will be awarded following proof of receipt of the Master of Science degree, a passing score on the Praxis II Speech-Language Pathology Test, and completion of a 36-week, full-time, mentored clinical experience or equivalent supervised practicum.

-In addition to academic teaching, all full-time SLHS faculty supervise on- and off-campus clinical practica.
+In addition to academic teaching, most full-time SLHS faculty supervise on- and off-campus clinical practica.
 Faculty who teach a disorder seminar usually are responsible for supervising therapy for the clients with the disorder.
-SLHS faculty are engaged in scholarly and creative activities.
-In addition to research activities, several of the faculty are concurrently engaged in clinical practice at other facilities within the San Francisco Bay Area community.
+SLHS faculty are engaged in scholarly and clinical research activities within faculty-developed research labs.
 These activities provide a well-rounded mix of academic and reality-based experiences that are shared with the SLHS students.

 The SLHS department benefits from the academic and clinical expertise of a number of part-time lecturers and supervisors.
 For more information, visit the Faculty and Staff page.